Gi60s/command-line-callback/readme/command-config-options.md

 ## Env-File Option

-The `env-file` option, by default, is used to specify the file path to an environment configuration file.
+The `env-file` option can be used to specify the file path to an environment configuration file.
 This file can be used in conjunction with an option's `env` property to define arguments through a file.

 By default this functionality is disabled.